 Most fire ant controls sold at nurseries and garden centers simply offer one step in the process.
-By administering the right combination of two steps, you get as close to complete control over these critters as you can.
+But by administering the right combination of two steps, you can get close to complete control over these critters.

 If you're just using granular controls, you need to add another step.
 If you're just using baits, you need another step.
 If you're just using poisons or drenches, you need that second step.